Car parking and permit arrangements for 2023/24

 Electric vehicle charging points

 Electric vehicle charging points are available for vehicle charging at Moulsecoomb, Falmer, Eastbourne and Varley Park, in dedicated car parking bays.
-Charging is accessed and paid for through the Pod Point app. and users must have a valid E-Permit to park.
+Charging is accessed and paid for through the Pod Point app.
+Users must have a valid E-Permit to park.

 You can read full details of the university’s parking arrangements including terms and conditions of use in the university’s parking policy (pdf).
 If you’re a staff member then check out the Parking and Transport page on StaffCentral (login required).